braze-inc/braze-docs/_docs/_contributing/page_types.md

 ## How-to guides

-How-to guides are action-based and chronological steps.
-They focus on telling a user how to achieve a specific and successful result.
+How-to guides are action-based, chronological steps that show users how to complete a specific task.

 Examples include:
 - [Creating a Content Card]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/create/)
 - [WhatsApp setup]({{site.baseurl}}/user_guide/message_building_by_channel/whatsapp/overview/)
 - [Connected sources integration]({{site.baseurl}}/user_guide/data_and_analytics/cloud_ingestion/connected_sources/)

-### Content guidelines
+### Guidelines

 Cover only what the user needs to know to take action.
 Only include [references](#references) (technical, non-action based information) that are vital to reaching their goal, such as a list of the options a user can select from during a step.
 Link out to references that are longer than reasonable to include in the same article, such as [Segmentation filters]({{site.baseurl}}/user_guide/engagement_tools/segments/segmentation_filters/).